-United Way for the City of Kawartha Lakes is exposed to various risks through its financial instruments.
+United Way Haliburton Kawartha Lakes is exposed to various risks through its financial instruments.
 Analysis of the Organization's risk exposure and concentrations indicates that there is the credit risk pertaining to uncollected pledges.
-There are no material exposures to liquidity risk, market risk, currency risk, interest rate risk nor other price risk as at March 31, 2024 and no changes in these exposures from last year.
+There are no material exposures to liquidity risk, market risk, currency risk, interest rate risk nor other price risk as at March 31, 2025 and no changes in these exposures from last year.